Mudassir1234/demv/README.md

 or

-`python generatemetrics.py crime demv 2`
+`python generatemetrics.py crime uniform 2`

 Results will then be saved in the folder "ris" inside the folder generatemetrics, according to how many sensitive variables you have chosen to consider, up to 4.
 In particular, the output file will have the following structure: